 Access Point > Overview > RF

-In the access point (AP) dashboard, the RF tab provides details corresponding to 2.4 GHzGigahertz., 5 GHz, and 5 GHz Secondary radios of the AP.
+In the access point (AP) dashboard, the tab provides details corresponding to 2.4 GHzGigahertz., 5 GHz, and 5 GHz Secondary radios of the AP.

 Viewing the Overview > RF Tab